HPTR/excursion/README.md

 ## Visit the site

-You can visit the site by clicking on this link: https://hptr.github.io/excursion
+You can visit the site by clicking on this link: <a target="_blank" href="https://hptr.github.io/excursion">HPTR.github.io/excursion</a>

 ***